Regional opportunities spark interest from legal minds

 In Port Augusta they had the powerful and invaluable experience of meeting Charlie Jackson and other local elders and members of Aboriginal communities as well Rachel Lane and other lawyers from the Aboriginal Legal Rights Movement.
 Chloe Winter, and Holly Nicholls took part in a program on Umeewarra Radio about working with Aboriginal communities.

 “The work in the country is so diverse.
-It's a mix of every area of law."Undergraduate law student Nadia Hess
+It's a mix of every area of law."Post graduate law student Nadia Hess

 In Port Pirie State Member for Frome the Hon Geoff Brock MP talked to the students about working and living in the town.
 They were also hosted by the Deputy Mayor and local lawyers.